syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 You can download the source code of this sample [here](https://github.com/SyncfusionExamples/SfPopupLayout_XForms_GettingStarted).

+N> Two Popups cannot be displayed at the same time in a page.

 ## Customize positioning

 The SfPopupLayout allows showing the pop-up content at various positions.

 The following list of options are available to position the SfPopupLayout in the desired position:

-* `Center Positioning`: Use the [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~IsOpen.html) property or [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the center.
+* `Center Positioning`: Use the [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~IsOpen.html) property or [SfPopupLayout.Show](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Show.html) method to display the SfPopupLayout at the center.
 * `Absolute Positioning`: Use the [SfPopupLayout.Show(x-position, y-position)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the specified X and y position.
 * `OnTouch`: Use the [SfPopupLayout.ShowAtTouchPoint()](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html) to display the SfPopupLayout at the touch point.
 * `Relative Positioning`: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ShowRelativeToView.html) to display the SfPopupLayout at any of the 8 positions relative to the specified view.
-* `Absolute relative positioning`: Use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x position,y position)` to display the SfPopupLayout at an absolute x,y coordinate from the relative position of the specified view.
+* `Absolute relative positioning`: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition,x position,y position)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ShowRelativeToView(View,RelativePosition,Double,Double).html) to display the SfPopupLayout at an absolute x,y coordinate from the relative position of the specified view.

 More information for pop-up positioning is in this [link](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-positioning).